Pinterest is one of the most misunderstood and underestimated marketing platforms on the internet.

 So how have we missed such a huge marketing opportunity?

-Like most people, I signed up for Pinterest back when it was all the rage.
-I collected recipes, cute DIY project guides, dream home ideas, and pretty pictures, but I didn’t do much more from there.
-A few years later, I would use it to collect new ideas for my blog or find tutorials, but I still never imagined that I could utilize it in my own marketing.
+Like most people, I signed up for Pinterest back when I first heard about it years ago.
+I collected interesting recipes, handy cleaning hacks, dream home ideas, and pretty pictures, but I didn’t do much more from there.
+A few years later, I would use it to collect new ideas for my blog or to find tutorials, but I still never imagined that I could use it as a part of my own marketing strategy.

 I assumed that Pinterest was mostly about luck.
 I assumed that “going viral” on Pinterest was the same as going viral on Youtube – some people just get lucky.
 In fact, one of my own blog posts on my first ever website had been shared on Pinterest over 60,000 times, and yet I still didn’t understand how to create that kind of momentum without just being lucky.